grauwald/Leap-Experiments/README.md

-Leap-Experiments
+#Leap-Experiments
 ================

-Leap Motion Experiments for Processing

-Initial Experiments with the Leap using [Leap Motion for Processing] (https://github.com/voidplus/leap-motion-processing)
+Leap Motion Experiments for Processing using the [Leap Motion for Processing] (https://github.com/voidplus/leap-motion-processing) library